smaclell/smaclell.github.io/_drafts/test-cases-made-simple.md

 ### TestCase Method Attribute

+TODO: Clarify the mapping.

 The [TestCase][TestCase] attribute is applied directly to a single test to provide the parameterized values.
-There is a clear one to one mapping for each case and the attributes provided.
+There is a clear one to one mapping for each case and the values for each of the parameters.
+It is equivalent to calling the test method with the exact same parameters as each ``TestCase`` attribute.
 More options can be configured using named parameters on the attribute, such as the test name or expected exceptions.

 The main drawback of this approach is only simple compile time constants can be